membraneframework-labs/membrane_libnice_plugin/examples/example_project/README.md

 As soon as connection is established sender side will download and send an example video file which then will be received and saved under `/tmp/ice-recv.h264` by the other peer.

-**Note**: after establishing ice connection on all input and output ICE Bin pads we send `HandshakeEvent`.
+**Note**: after establishing ice connection on all input and output Libnice Bin pads we send `HandshakeEvent`.
-This event carries data returned by handshake module at the end of handshake and can be handled like any other event in Membrane using `handle_event` callback in your elements linked to ICE Bin.
+This event carries data returned by handshake module at the end of handshake and can be handled like any other event in Membrane using `handle_event` callback in your elements linked to Libnice Bin.
 In this example we use the `Default` handshake module which means no handshake is performed after establishing ICE connection.